-If you opted not to paint your clothespins go on down to step 2.
+If you opted not to paint your clothespins continue to the next step.

 Tie a small bow from some ribbon and glue the bow onto the clothespin.
 Then take a rhinestone or gem and glue it to the middle of the bow.
 If you choose to add magnets on the backs, one or two small silver magnets glued on the back should do the trick.
 Now you are all done!

-Just a few more things before I end this hub.
-There are TONS of ways you can embellish these clothespins.
+Just a few more tips before wrapping up this project.
+There are tons of ways you can embellish these clothespins.
 Mine are only decorated on one side but you could do both sides if you choose.
-You can use fabric, wrapping paper or your own artwork instead of scrapbook paper.
-You can use buttons, fabric flowers, felt, multiple gemstones, seed beads, bottle caps, sequins etc..
-The sky is limit with these!
+You can use fabric, wrapping paper, or your own artwork instead of scrapbook paper.
+You can use buttons, fabric flowers, felt, multiple gemstones, seed beads, bottle caps, sequins, etc. The sky is the limit with these!

-- Attach a magnet to the back and put on a magnetic bulletin board or the refrigerator to hold photo's, kids artwork or important notes.
+- Attach a magnet to the back and put it on a magnetic bulletin board or the refrigerator to hold photos, kids' artwork, or important notes.

-- String a piece of jute across a wall and use to hold greeting cards, photo's, artwork, etc. This would be great idea for a kids room!
+- String a piece of jute across a wall and use it to hold greeting cards, photos, artwork, etc. This would be a great idea for a kid's room!

 - Use it to embellish gift wrap by adding a gift tag and clipping it to the middle of a bow or onto the ribbon that is wrapped around the gift

-- Glue them spaced apart on a long thin piece of wood (like a yardstick) and use as a holder for artwork, photo's etc..
+- Glue them spaced apart on a long thin piece of wood (like a yardstick) and use them as a holder for artwork, photos, etc.